Hi and welcome to my website.

 Since arriving in Australia from New Zealand in 1992, I continued working in hospitality before moving into community services where I have been working within the aged care, youth and adult mental health, child and youth refugee’s and child disability field ever since.
 I then began practicing, then teaching Usui Reiki from 2006, facilitating development workshops and mentoring students to enhance their spiritual and personal development.
 This then prompted the desire to express my own creativity and so began painting and have been painting ever since going through different phases of styles and mediums.
 I then volunteered with infants and children with varying degrees of disabilities with creative activities, which inspired me to study Counselling and so began my career in mental health where I supported people in the community with severe mental illness through their recovery journey.
 Whilst in this area I established and began facilitating an Arts creative group for clients and became progressively engaged in community mental health awareness and Reconciliation events.

-Bringing Counselling and Art together seemed the most obvious thing for me to do and so in 2016, I completed a Post Graduate Degree as an Arts Psychotherapist with Ikon Institute in Adelaide SA.
+Bringing Counselling and the Arts together seemed the most obvious thing for me to do and so in 2016, I completed a Post Graduate Degree as an Arts Psychotherapist with Ikon Institute in Adelaide SA.

 I am currently working with children and youth with Autism and other communication and behavioural issues, PTSD (Post Traumatic Stress Disorder), youth and adults living with mental illnesses including depression and anxiety, adult grief and loss issues, child and youth bullying and harassment, women in Domestic Violence relationships and carers and those they care for.